alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/coding_guidelines.md

   };
   ```

-- Don't leave trailing spaces at the end of lines.
+- Do not leave trailing spaces at the end of lines.

-- Empty lines should have no trailing spaces.
+- Empty lines do not have trailing spaces.

-- For pointers and references, the symbols `*` and `&` should be adjacent to the name of the type, not the name
+- For pointers and references, the symbols `*` and `&` must be next to the name of the type - *not* the name of the
-  of the variable.
+  variable.

   ```C++
   char* someText = "abc";